-A provision for warranties is recognised when the underlying construction services are sold, i.e. assurance type warranties, as the Company does not grant additional warranties to the customers.
+A provision for warranties is recognized when the underlying construction services are sold (assurance type warranty), as the Group does not provide additional warranties to customers.
 The provision is based on historical warranty costs data and probabilities.

-3.13 Employee benefits
+3.12 Employee benefits

-The Company does not have any defined contribution and benefit plans and has no share-based payment schemes.
+The Group does not have any defined contribution and benefit plans and has no share based payment schemes.
 Post-employment obligations to employees retired on pension are borne by the State.

-In accordance with the requirements of the Labour Code of the Republic of Lithuania, each employee leaving the Company at the age of retirement is entitled to a one-off payment amounting to two-month salary.
-Previously incurred service costs are recognised as expenses on a straight-line basis over the average period until the benefits become vested.
-Any gains or losses appearing as a result of changes in terms of benefits (curtailment or settlement) are recognised in the statement of comprehensive income as incurred.
+Based on the requirements of the Labour Code of the Republic of Lithuania, each employee leaving the Group at the age of retirement is entitled to a one-off payment in the amount of 2-month salary.

+The past service costs are recognised as an expense on a straight-line basis over the average period until the benefits become vested.
+Any gains or losses appearing as a result of curtailment and/or settlement are recognised in the statement of comprehensive income as incurred.
 Current year cost of employee benefits is recognised as incurred in the statement of comprehensive income.